catseye/toolshelf/README.markdown

 ♦ If there's a `build.xml`, it runs `ant` instead.

 ### "Cookies" ###

-**THIS SECTION DOES NOT YET TOTALLY REFLECT HOW THINGS PRESENTLY WORK AND IS SUBJECT TO CHANGE**

 `toolshelf` comes with a (small) database of "cookies" which supplies extra information (hints) about the idiosyncracies of particular, known projects.